-5. Seascale Vernacular
+5. Cleator Moor / Crossfield Road Vernacular

-Seascale has no set architectural vernacular, there is a mix of historic cottages, to new builds and single to three storey properties, we have created the extensions to be subservient to the original dwelling to suit the families' domestic needs, there is a set architectural style within the immediate area, and our extension is out of sight given the cottages secluded position.
+There is no set architectural vernacular, there is a mix of historic cottages, to new builds and single to three storey properties, we have created the extensions to be subservient to the original dwelling to suit the families' domestic needs, there is no set architectural style within the immediate area, and our extension is out of sight given the cottages secluded position.

-The proposed extension, design, scale, and massing is very similar to the neighbouring properties and sympathetic to the property.
+The proposed extension, design, scale, and massing is very similar to the neighbouring properties and sympathetic to the property as can be seen from the aerial photos.